daleysoftware/aerofs-upstart/README.md

 AeroFS Upstart
 ==============

-This this repository you will find an example upstart script for AeroFS.
+In this repository you will find an example upstart script for AeroFS.
 This upstart script has been tested on Ubuntu 13.10 server.

-To use this script, copy it to /etc/init/ and perform the following action:
+To use this script, copy it to /etc/init/ and perform the following actions:

     sudo chown root:root /etc/init/aerofs.conf
     sudo service aerofs start